Teaching

 Responsibility:

-• Designing and organizing class focused on descriptive and inferential aspects of statistics
+- Designed and organized class focused on descriptive and inferential aspects of statistics

 Semester(s): Fall 2023